MDE4CPP/MDE4CPP/README.md

 - `ecore4CPP` is used for `.ecore` models.
 - `fUML4CPP` is used for `.uml` models.
 - To use UML4CPP (structural part only, no fUML-specific executions), add `-PStructureOnly` or `-PSO`.
-- To generate a REST API for the model, add: `-PGenerateApi`.
+- (experimental) To generate a REST API for the model, enable it in MDE4CPP_Generator.properties.

 #### 4.2 Task Dependencies
 There are dependencies between tasks, projects, and models which are currently not built automatically: